 When you first enroll in RAYSIP, you are asked to choose how to invest the money in your account.
-The investment elections you choose apply to all your contributions-pre-tax, after-tax and Roth 401(k).
-If you do not make an investment election, your contributions will be invested automatically in the Janus Henderson Balanced Fund Class N until you change the investment direction.
+The investment elections you choose apply to all your contributions-pre-tax, after-tax and Roth 401(k), as well as all company contributions, as applicable.
+If you do not make an investment election, your and any company contributions will be invested automatically in the Janus Henderson Balanced Fund Class N until you change the investment direction.
 For information about the Janus Henderson Balanced Fund Class N, see the chart Choose the Investment Approach That's Right for You later in this section.